Gothama/NutrazyWeb/README.md

 ## Clone this repository.

-open the project containing folder and open a command line inside the folder and run
+Open a command line inside the project containing folder and run

 `npm start`